de-Boer-Lab/GAME-ORCA-predictor/Orca_Predictor/README.md

 ## 1. Orca Readout

 The 1 Mb model (`h1esc_1m`) takes a 1 Mb sequence and predicts a **2D contact map**: a 250 × 250 matrix where entry `(i, j)` is the predicted interaction frequency between bin `i` and bin `j`.
 Each value in the matrix represents a 4Kbp by 4Kbp region in log scale (log fold over distance).

-Input length: The 1 Mb model expects sequences of exactly 1,000,000 bp.
+The 1 Mb model expects sequences of exactly 1,000,000 bp.
 The Predictor does not pad or trim to 1 Mb itself, so the Evaluator is responsible for supplying sequences of the expected length (flanks are applied before encoding and count toward that length).
 Sequences shorter or longer than 1 Mb can produce unreliable results and are not recommended at this stage (see future work below).
----

 ## 3. The `msgpack-numpy` response path